Comparative mythology: Primordial Chaos

 Chaos (Ancient Greek: χάος, romanized: kháos) (aka Primordial Chaos, Primordial Void) is the mythological void state preceding the creation of the universe (the cosmos) in Greek creation myths.
 In Christian theology, the same term is used to refer to the gap or the abyss created by the separation of heaven and earth.
 In Norse mythology, Ginnungagap (old Norse: [ˈɡinːoŋɡɑˌɡɑp]; "gaping abyss", "yawning void") is the primordial void mentioned in the Gylfaginning, the Eddaic text recording Norse cosmogony.
+In Chinese mythology, the state of existence before the creation of the universe is often referred to as Hundun (混沌), which translates to "primordial chaos" - essentially a formless, undifferentiated state where everything was mixed together before the creation deity, Pangu, separated heaven and earth.

 Creation of mankind from clay

 The creation of man from clay is a theme that recurs throughout numerous world religions and mythologies.

 In the Epic of Gilgamesh, Enkidu is created by the goddess Aruru out of clay.
 In Greek mythology, Prometheus molded men out of water and earth.
 Per the Hebrew Bible, (Genesis 2:7) "And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul".
 In Hindu mythology, the mother of Ganesh, Parvati, made Ganesh from her skin.
-And lastly, in Chinese mythology (see Chu Ci and Imperial Readings of the Taiping Era), Nüwa molded figures from the yellow earth, giving them life and the ability to bear children.
+In Chinese mythology (see Chu Ci and Imperial Readings of the Taiping Era), Nüwa molded figures from the yellow earth, giving them life and the ability to bear children.

 First Humans

 A protoplast, from ancient Greek πρωτόπλαστος (prōtóplastos, "first-formed"), in a religious context initially referred to the first human or, more generally, to the first organized body of progenitors of mankind in a creation myth.

 Numerous examples exist throughout history of a human couple being the progenitors of the entire human species.
 This would include, but not limited to Adam and Eve of Abrahamism, Ask and Embla of Norse mythology, and Fuxi and Nüwa from Chinese mythos.

 In Hindu mythology, Manu refers to the archetypal man.
 In Sanskrit the term for 'human', मानव (IAST: mānava) means 'of Manu' or 'children of Manu'.
-The Manusmriti an ancient legal text and constitution among the many Dharmaśāstras of Hinduism and is believed to be a discourse given by Manu.
+The Manusmriti is an ancient legal text and constitution among the many Dharmaśāstras of Hinduism and is believed to be a discourse given by Manu.

 Acquisition of fire for the benefit of humanity

 The theft of fire for the benefit of humanity is a theme that recurs in many world mythologies.
-A few examples include: In Greek mythology, according to Hesiod, the Titan Prometheus steals the heavenly fire for humanity, enabling the progress of civilization.
+A few examples include: in Greek mythology, according to Hesiod, the Titan Prometheus steals the heavenly fire for humanity, enabling the progress of civilization.
 In the Book of Enoch, the fallen angels and Azazel teach early humanity use of tools and fire.
 Per the ancient Indian collection of Vedic Sanskrit hymns, the Rigveda (3:9.5), speaks of a hero Mātariśvan who recovered fire which had been hidden from humanity.